First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 The single- and double-differential results as a function of $\delta p_{T}$ are presented in Fig.~\ref{DeltaPTInDeltaAlphaT}.
 They are compared with $\texttt{G18}$ and the theory-driven $\texttt{GiBUU 2021 (GiB)}$ event generator.
 Additional comparisons to the corresponding event generators when FSI are turned off are also included ($\texttt{G18 no-FSI}$ and $\texttt{GiBUU no-FSI}$). $\texttt{G18}$ uses the local Fermi gas (LFG) model of the nuclear ground state~\cite{Carrasco:1989vq} and the Nieves CCQE scattering prescription~\cite{Nieves:2012yz} with Coulomb corrections for the outgoing muon~\cite{Engel:1997fy} and random phase approximation (RPA) corrections~\cite{RPA}.
 It also uses the Nieves MEC model~\cite{Schwehr:2016pvn}, the KLN-BS resonance (RES)~\cite{Nowak:2009se,Kuzmin:2003ji,Berger:2007rq,Graczyk:2007bc} and Berger-Sehgal coherent (COH)~\cite{Berger:2008xs} scattering models.
 Furthermore, the hA2018 FSI model~\cite{Ashery:1981tq} and the MicroBooNE-specific tuning of model parameters~\cite{GENIEKnobs} are utilized. $\texttt{GiBUU}$ uses somewhat similar models, but, unlike $\texttt{GENIE}$, they are implemented in a coherent way by solving the Boltzmann-Uehling-Uhlenbeck transport equation~\cite{Mosel:2019vhx}.
 The simulation includes the LFG model~\cite{Carrasco:1989vq}, a standard CCQE expression~\cite{Leitner:2006ww}, an empirical MEC model and a dedicated spin-dependent resonances amplitude calculation following the $\texttt{MAID}$ analysis~\cite{Mosel:2019vhx}.
 The deep inelastic (DIS) model is from $\texttt{PYTHIA}$~\cite{Sjostrand:2006za}.
 The FSI treatment is different as the hadrons propagate through the residual nucleus in a nuclear potential which is consistent with the initial state.

 The single-differential results as a function of $\delta p_{T}$ using all the events that satisfy our selection are shown in Fig.~\ref{DeltaPTInDeltaAlphaT}a.
 The $\chi^{2}$/bins data comparison for each generator shown on all the results takes into account the total covariance matrix, including the off-diagonal elements.
 Theoretical uncertainties on the models themselves are not included.
 The peak height of both generator predictions is $\approx$ 30\% higher when FSI effects are turned off.
 Yet, all distributions illustrate a transverse missing momentum tail that extends beyond the Fermi momentum ($\approx$ 250\,MeV/$c$) whether FSI effects are incorporated or not.
 The double-differential result using events with $\delta\alpha_{T} < 45^{\circ}$ shown in Fig.~\ref{DeltaPTInDeltaAlphaT}b is dominated by events that primarily occupy the region up to the Fermi momentum and do not exhibit a high-momentum tail.
 The double-differential results using events with $135^{\circ} < \delta\alpha_{T} < 180^{\circ}$ are shown in Fig.~\ref{DeltaPTInDeltaAlphaT}c and illustrate high transverse missing momentum up to 1\,GeV/$c$.
 The prediction without FSI effects is strongly disfavored.
+The region around 0.3\,GeV/c in Fig.~\ref{DeltaPTInDeltaAlphaT}c shows a noticeable difference between the $\texttt{G18}$ and $\texttt{GiBUU}$ predictions.
+This behavior could be driven by the different approaches of simulating the MEC and FSI effects between the two event generators, as can be seen in the interaction breakdown of the relevant cross sections in the Supplemental Material.
 Therefore, the high $\delta p_{T}$ region is an appealing candidate for neutrino experiments to benchmark and tune the FSI modeling in event generators.
+The same single- and double-differential cross section comparisons as a function of $\delta p_{T}$ using different FSI variations are included in the Supplemental Material.